$M_{0,5}$: Towards the Chabauty-Kim method in higher dimensions: The arithmetic step

-Throughout this section, for $Z$ an open subscheme of $\Spec(\mathbb{Z})$, we let $\pi_1^\m{MT}(Z) = \Gm \ltimes \pi_1^\un(Z)$ denote the lexicographic mixed Tate Galois group of $Z$.
-We will focus primarily on our special case $Z= \Spec(\mathbb{Z}[1/6])$, yet along the way will have occasion to make statements that hold equally for arbitrary $Z$. \footnote{temp: We've clarified that we do indeed go back and forth between the general case and the particular case, and we've endeavored to signal these changes more clearly below.} We also let $X = \thrpl$ and we let $\pi_1^\un(X, {1_0})$ denote the lexicographic unipotent fundamental group of $X$.
-We let $\pi^\PL(X)$ denote its polylogarithmic quotient.
-We let $\Uu(Z)$ denote the completed universal enveloping algebra of $\pi_1^\un(Z)$.
-In this section we recall from \cite{PolGonI} the construction of generators $\tau_2, \tau_3, \si \in \Uu(\ZZ[1/6])$ and write the ensuing shuffle coordinates as polynomials in unipotent motivic $n$-logarithms.
+denote the \emph{lexicographic} mixed Tate Galois group of $Z$.
+We will focus primarily on our special case $Z= \Spec(\mathbb{Z}[1/6])$, yet along the way will have occasion to make statements that hold equally for arbitrary $Z$.
+We also let $X = \thrpl$ and we let $\pi_1^\un(X, \vec{1_0})^\times$ denote the \emph{lexicographic} unipotent fundamental group of $X$ at the tangent vector $1$ based at the missing point $0$ \cite[\S4]{DelGon}.
+We let $\pi^\PL(X)^\times$ denote its polylogarithmic quotient.
+We let $\Uu(Z)^\times$ denote the completed universal enveloping algebra of $\pi_1^\un(Z)^\times$.
+In this section we recall from \cite{PolGonI} the construction of generators $\tau_2, \tau_3, \si \in \Uu(\ZZ[1/6])^\times$ and write the ensuing shuffle coordinates as polynomials in unipotent motivic $n$-logarithms.
 We find it helpful to have several different notations available: we denote the generators of half-weight $-1$ by $\tau_2, \tau_3$ when we wish to emphasize the associated primes, by $\tau, \up$ when we wish instead to lighten the notation, and simply by $2,3$ when we wish to lighten notation while nevertheless emphasizing the associated primes (especially when words in the generators occur as subscripts).

-Recall that the de Rham realization $\pi_1^\un(X, 1_0)^\dR$ of the unipotent fundamental group of $X$ is free prounipotent on two generators, determined by the choice of 1-forms
+Recall that the de Rham realization $\pi_1^\un(X, 1_0)^{\times,\dR}$ of the unipotent fundamental group of $X$ is free prounipotent on two generators, determined by the choice of 1-forms

-which define a basis of $H_\dR^1(X_\QQ)$\footnote{temp: changed to indicate $H_\dR^1(X_\QQ)$ instead of $H^\dR_1(X_\QQ)$ and the fact that the generators of the fundamental group depend on the 1-forms and not just their classes}.
+which define a basis of $H_\dR^1(X_\QQ)$.
 We here denote the corresponding generators by